attilammagyar/mpe-emulator/README.md

 install the FST version of MPE Emulator.

-If your plugin host only supports VST 3, or if you can live with a few quirks and edge case bugs due to the incomplete MIDI support in the VST 3 protocol, then you should try the VST 3 bundle on both Windows and Linux.
+If your plugin host only supports VST 3, or if you can live with a few quirks and edge case bugs due to the incomplete MIDI support in the VST 3 protocol itself, then you should try the VST 3 bundle.

+The source code distribution can be compiled for various CPU architectures and operating systems.
+Ready-to-use binary distributions are available for Linux and Windows "`x86_64`" and "`x86`" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.

+<a href="#toc">Table of Contents</a>

+<a id="install-dist-pc"></a>

+#### Linux, Windows

-If you are using an older VST 3 host, or if you are running a 32 bit (also known as "i686" or "x86") VST 3 host on a 64 bit Linux system, then it might not be able to load the VST 3 bundle, so you will have to go with a VST 3 single file MPE Emulator package that matches the architecture of your host application.
+If the FST (VST 2.4) version is not an option for you, and you are using an older VST 3 host, or if you are running a 32 bit (also known as "`i686`" or "`x86`") VST 3 host on a 64 bit Linux system, then it might not be able to load the VST 3 bundle, so you will have to go with th VST 3 single file MPE Emulator package that matches the architecture of your host application.

 The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really